renribsilva/renribsilva/README.md

 sudo npm run dev
 ```

 no terminal.
-Em seguida, deve-se verificar o `local` no qual a aplicação foi compilada, a exemplo do código a abaixo,
+Em seguida, deve-se verificar o local no qual a aplicação foi compilada, a exemplo do código a abaixo:

 ```
 ▲ Next.js 14.2.16